brodieG/aammrtf/README.md

 Installation is to copy some files from this repository into the tests folder of your package.
 First check that you don't have pre-existing "zz-check.R" or "aammrtf" files.
-Then, for a minimal install, copy "aammrtf/check.R".
+Then, for a minimal install, copy "aammrtf/check.R" into the package "tests" folder.
 E.g. for the imaginary `{add}` package we might use:

 ```
 cd add/test